-Ensure that your coconut trees are receiving adequate water, especially during dry periods, to prevent stress-induced fruit drops.
+Ensure your coconut trees receive adequate water, especially during dry periods, to prevent stress-induced fruit drops.

 Use growth regulators:

-Growth regulators such as paclobutrazol and ethephon can be effective in reducing fruit drops in coconut trees.
+Growth regulators such as paclobutrazol and ethephon can effectively reduce fruit drops in coconut trees.

 Q. What causes fruit drops in coconut trees?